South American Fur Seal

 Little is known about the lives of these Falkand Island dwellers

-Information about South American Fur Seal
+What you need to know about the South American Fur Seal

 Our Expert Says… "It can be difficult to distinguish these animals from sea lions if you spot them in the water.
 The sea lions have a more rounded snout, whereas the South American fur seals are more pointed.
 At-sea encounters are most likely when leaving or arriving back to the Beagle Channel."